 A few words on the ONLY ONE stroller idea…

 One stroller can’t be ALL things to ALL people, of course.

 If You’re an Active Parent or a Jogger Parent

 If this describes you, then you’d probably want to check out a jogging stroller such as the Baby Jogger Summit X3 or the BOB Revolution jogging stroller.
-Both of these are compatible with car seats and as such, are suitable for use from newborn.
-Note however that it is not recommended to jog with a baby less than 6 months old.
+Both of these are compatible with car seats and are suitable for newborns.
+Note, however, that it is not recommended to jog with a baby less than 6 months old.